yedpodtrzitko/tyl/vim/vim.md

-# Exit vim... with non-zero return code
+# Exit with non-zero return code

 Useful in a following scenario: